 Genetic Testing Education – HealthPartners

-myGenetics looks at what your DNA can tell you about your health.
-The knowledge gained can be used to provide more personalized care to our patients, families, and community – building a healthier future for all.
+The knowledge gained can be used to provide more personalized care to HealthPartners’ patients, families, and community – building a healthier future for all.

-With a motto To embrace and enable goodness, Green Goods’ highly trained and educated team members will be providing education and support for all fair goers who are curious and want to learn more about medical cannabis in Minnesota.
-There will be product packaging demos (NO CANNABIS INCLUDED IN PRODUCT DEMOS, NO SELLING OF PRODUCT and NO SAMPLES) and a variety of giveaways and promotions.
+Option 1 - Green Goods/Vireo team members will educate fairgoers who are curious and want to learn more about medical cannabis in Minnesota.
+They will have product packaging demos (NO CANNABIS INCLUDED IN PRODUCT DEMOS, NO SAMPLES OR SELLING OF PRODUCT) and a variety of giveaways and promotions.

-Vireo Health International, Inc.’s stated mission is to build the cannabis company of the future by bringing the best of medicine, engineering, and science to the cannabis industry.
+Green Good’s motto is To embrace and enable goodness.
+The Mission of Vireo Health to is to build the cannabis company of the future by bringing the best of medicine, engineering, and science to the cannabis industry.
 Vireo is a physician-led cannabis company focused on bringing the best of technology, science, and engineering to the cannabis industry.